fanfanlatulipe26/pwmTOppm/README.md

 # pwmTOppm

-### Generation of a PPM signal for Flysky receivers that dont have PPM output.
+### Yet another generator of a PPM signal for Flysky receivers that don’t have PPM output.
+Contributions:  many implementations of PWM to PPM convertors are available on the net...

 Runs on  **Arduino Promini 5v 16Mhz** Atmega328 (or Atmega128)